DCI-lei-Fbw3/Course/02-Programming-Basics/2020-09-30/exercises/callback-sorting.md

 ### b) Why is that?

-### c) Create and use a sorting functions that treat characters as beeing the same if their only difference is their capitalization (lowercase/uppercase; "a" == "A").
+### c) Create and use a sorting function that treats characters as beeing the same if their only difference is their capitalization (lowercase/uppercase; "a" == "A").

 Hint 1: Use a search engine to get a first idea, on how to sort strings with a custom function.